Nazi concentration camps: Conditions

+Prior to the war, food was generally adequate and although prisoners feared SS brutality, deaths were not common.
 Conditions worsened after the outbreak of war due to reduction in food, worsening housing, and increase in work.
 Deaths from disease and malnutrition increased, outpacing other causes of death.
 However, the food provided was usually sufficient to sustain life.
 Life in the camps has often been depicted as a Darwinian struggle for survival, although some mutual aid existed.
 Individual efforts to survive, sometimes at others' expense, could hamper the aggregate survival rate.

-The influx of non-German prisoners from 1939 changed the previous hierarchy based on triangle to one based on nationality.
-Jews, Slavic prisoners, and Spanish Republicans were targeted for especially harsh treatment which led to a high mortality rate during the first half of the war.
+The influx of non-German prisoners from 1939 meant that prisoners were treated more or less badly based on their nationality rather than the reason for their imprisonment, which had been the deciding factor before the war.
+Jews, Slavic prisoners, and Spanish Republicans (who had sought refuge in France and were arrested after the fall of France) were targeted for especially harsh treatment which led to a high mortality rate during the first half of the war.
 In contrast, Reich Germans enjoyed favorable treatment compared to other nationalities.
 A minority of prisoners obtained substantially better treatment than the rest because they were prisoner functionaries (mostly Germans) or skilled laborers.
 Prisoner functionaries served at the whim of the SS and could be dismissed for insufficient strictness.
 As a result, sociologist Wolfgang Sofsky emphasizes that "They took over the role of the SS in order to prevent SS encroachment" and other prisoners remembered them for their brutality.